JacobBMitchell/java-exercises-JacobMitchell/week-05/Assignment/README.md

 ##Questions
 - What is the rate on weekdays vs weekends?
-- Are the hosts limitted to whats provided or when making a reservation will I need to add a new host?
+- Are the hosts limited to what's provided or when making a reservation will I need to add a new host?
--